How to Partition SD card on Windows and Mac | Expert Guide

 Note 1: If you want to use the memory/SD card for a startup, before clicking Apply, go to Options and select GUID Partition Table.

-Note 2: In case, if you didn’t find your SD card on Mac, then you can refer to this article on how to fix the SD card or external hard drive not showing up on Mac.
+Note 2: In case, if you didn’t locate your SD card, then you can refer to this article on how to fix the SD card not showing up on Mac.

 Memory Card Partition on Windows 11, 10, 8.1, 8, 7, XP, Vista